ricmmartins/glusterfs-azure-shared-disks/README.md

-# Setting pp a GlusterFS using Azure Shared Disks on Ubuntu Linux 18.04
+# Configuring a GlusterFS using Azure Shared Disks on Ubuntu Linux 18.04
 A guide on howto create a redundant storage pool using GlusterFS using Azure Shared Disks